macklinu/senior-thesis-data-viz/writing/json.md

 ~~~

 #### try...catch
 I had my first encounter with the `try` and `catch` keywords in Processing.
-I don't quite understand what they mean, but I have a feeling it might be useful to know moving forward with using JSON/XML in Processing.
 From the Processing [website](http://processing.org/reference/try.html):
 > The `try` keyword is used with `catch` to handle exceptions.
 Sun's Java documentation defines an exception as "an event, which occurs during the execution of a program, that disrupts the normal flow of the program's instructions."
 This could be, for example, an error while a file is read.

 And a code example from the same page: